 Since residents are asked to complete 1-2hr of independent study within the Foundations Learning Pathways for each unit of Foundations I and Foundations II, we encourage residency programs to award you asynchronous credit (also called III) for this time.
 It will be up to your residency leadership how much, if any, credit will be awarded.

-In order to monitor resident progress and performance over the course of the year, your site may keep track of information related to Foundations Meetings including resident attendance, completion of asynchronous work and performance on associated Rosh Review mini-tests.
+In order to monitor resident progress and performance over the course of the year, your site may keep track of information related to Foundations Meetings including resident attendance, completion of asynchronous work and performance on associated assessments.
 As a part of this, you will be asked to complete a short (1 min) survey after each Foundations Meeting to gain credit for attendance and independent study time.
 It is in your best interest to stay on top of these surveys on a weekly basis, and complete them even if you are off-service or miss a Foundations Meeting.

 Foundations Communication and Research